 Located in Ulster County and situated in the Shawangunk Mountains, New Paltz is one of the best towns in the Catskills to be surrounded by nature, with a ton of memorable things to do nearby.

-Start your trip by heading to New Paltz’ Main Street, the vibrant and bohemian town center.
+Start your trip exploring the best things to do in New Paltz by heading to Main Street, the vibrant and bohemian town center.
 Since New Paltz has been the local college town for SUNY New Paltz for over 150 years, it has no shortage of nightlife options with a wide variety of bars and restaurants.